Outburst flood: Black Sea (around 7,600 years ago)

 A rising sea flood, the proposed and much-discussed refilling of the freshwater glacial Black Sea with water from the Aegean, has been described as "a violent rush of salt water into a depressed fresh-water lake in a single catastrophe that has been the inspiration for the flood mythology" (Ryan and Pitman, 1998).
 The marine incursion, caused by the rising level of the Mediterranean, apparently occurred around 7,600 years ago.
 It remains an active subject of debate among geologists, with subsequent evidence discovered to both support and refute the existence of the flood, while the theory that it is the basis of later flood myths is not proven.

 Persian Gulf Flood (24,000 to 14,000 years ago, or 12,000 to 10,000 years ago)

 Flooding of this area scattered peoples to both sides of the gulf depression.
-It was an area fed by four rivers.
-Rose calls it the "Gulf Oasis" which may have been a demographic refuge fed by the Tigris, Euphrates, Karun, and Wadi Batin rivers.
+It was an area fed by four rivers, which formed the ancient Ur Schatt river.
+Rose calls it the "Gulf Oasis" which may have been a demographic refuge fed by the Tigris, Euphrates, Karun, and Wadi al-Batin rivers.
 It was suggested to be an area of freshwater springs and rivers.